 Our thoughts and prayers are with all those who are impacted by natural disasters and tragedy which we know is not enough.
 As School Social Workers, we are ideally positioned to provide critical services and support.
 Below are just a few resources to specifically assist you in working with students, schools, families and communities following a hurricane, flood, tornado, earthquake, wildfire or other Natural Disaster.
-For a more comprehensive list of Crisis Response Resources, please click here.
-(Resources are included to assist in responding to a tragic death; trauma; crisis; death of a student, student’s family member or staff person; suicide; homicide; school shooting; etc. ) See also the links to crisis response organization websites contributing these articles for more.
+For a more comprehensive list of General Crisis Response Resources, please click here.
+(Resources are included to assist in responding to a tragic death; trauma; death of a student, student’s family member or staff person; suicide; homicide; school shooting; etc. ) See also the links to crisis response organization websites contributing these articles for more.

 If you have additional resources that you have found useful, please let us know so we can include those as well.